Photo Credit: Polar Bear Rugby Camp

-The sun is out and summer is just around the corner!
+It may not seem like it, but summer is just around the corner!
 With so many amazing rugby camps now being offered (with many selling out quickly!), it is becoming more important to look ahead and plan for your child’s rugby camp experiences.
-I am often asked to help families identify the best rugby camps for their children and depending on their child’s needs, some camps will be recommended over others.
+I am often asked to help families identify the best rugby camps for their children, and depending on their child’s needs, some camps will be recommended over others.
 Here are some important things to bear in mind as you make decisions about which camp your child should attend this summer:

-History of Camp and Background/Experience of Coaches & Staff – Years ago, there used to only be a handful of camps offered in the summers and while it is exciting to see many more pop up all over the country, it can be difficult for parents to decipher which camps are truly worth it for your child to attend.
+History of Camp and Background/Experience of Coaches & Staff – Years ago, there used to only be a handful of camps offered in the summers, and while it is exciting to see many more pop up all over the country, it can be difficult for parents to decipher which camps are truly worth it for your child to attend.
 It is important to look into the background of not only the camp (e.g. How long has this camp been around?) but also the background and experience level of the people responsible for your child.
 If it’s a new camp, ask your child’s high school or club coach if she or he has any knowledge of this camp and its organizers.
 If this camp is a residential sleep-away one, how are staff assigned to watch over the campers?
 Are the camp counselors'/coaches' background-checked?
-I highly recommend checking out the profile of each coach (e.g. What is their rugby teaching background?
+I highly recommend checking out the profile of each coach (e.g., What is their rugby teaching background?
 Do they have experience coaching in a camp setting?
-Are coaches USA Rugby Level 1, 2 or 3 certified?).
-You might also inquire what other activities are included with the camp.
+Are coaches USA Rugby Level 1, 2, or 3 certified?).
+You might also inquire what other activities are included in the camp.
 For example, we partner with various camps (such as the US Collegiate Development Camp) to provide academic advisement and added value for those campers and families.
-Some programs include off-site visits to games or other locations like the beach.
+Some programs include campus tours, meetings with admission officers, special guest coaches, and off-site visits to games or other locations like the beach.

 Age Group – Ask about the age group of the majority of campers attending the camp.
 A camp might be open to a broad age range but gains such a following with high school and college players that the intensity level might be too intense for a U14 player.
 Other camps skew younger and might not be challenging enough for older players.
 If there is a mix of ages, you should ask how these groups interact in drills (e.g. are they separated by weight/ age/ ability or all of the above?)